 - Presentation: Ladies

-Presentation will take place almost every second Sunday at 7.15 in the Summer.
-The presentation date will be indicated on the winners sheet in the Ladies Locker Room
+Presentation will take place every second Sunday at 7.15pm in the Summer (restrictions permitting).
+The presentation date will be indicated on the winners’ sheet in the Ladies Locker Room

 - Prize Donors

-The President (Paul Flood), Captain (Brian Mullen) and Lady Captain (Mary Tobin) would like to thank all sponsors and members for their generous sponsorship of this year’s competitions.
+The President (Paul Flood), Captain (Peter Brown) and Lady Captain (Mary White) would like to thank all sponsors and members for their generous sponsorship of this year’s competitions